 Critical systems containing sensitive information should be constantly monitored to detect any suspicious activity.
 LogPoint supports dynamic list and tables, ensuring constant risk assessment.
 In LogPoint, dynamic lists collect and store specific values from events and allow for dynamic updates using values from log messages, while dynamic tables store specified fields and field values during runtime to be used as enrichment sources.
 By enabling analysts to define dynamic lists and tables, organizations can reduce the time to detect and respond to incidents faster.
 By combining dynamic lists with static enrichment, we also empower our customers to build self-configuring analytics to automatically react to new observations on the data, thus accelerating response.

-Un-privileged connections to critical systems
+Example: Un-privileged connections to critical systems

 Log sources: Firewall